Research Themes

 Kyle Montague

-Associate Professor, Human-Computer Interaction
+Professor, Human-Computer Interaction

 Expertise: accessibility, participatory platforms, AI democratization, inclusive design